Zilliqa/dev-portal/zq2/docs/staking/delegatedstaking.md

 ```

 #### Case 2: If You Need Delegations to Reach 10M ZIL
 Even if you don’t own the full 10M ZIL, your delegation contract can still collect delegated stake.
-Once the total funds (your stake + delegations) reach 10M ZIL, you can activate a fully synced node as your first validator by adding 5 million ZIL from your balance:
+Once the total funds (your stake + delegations) reach 10M ZIL, you can activate a fully synced node as your first validator by adding required ZIL from your balance:
 ```
 cast send --legacy --value <AMOUNT_IN_MILLIONS>ether --private-key $PRIVATE_KEY \
 <DELEGATION_CONTRACT_PROXY_ADDRESS> "depositFromPool(bytes,bytes,bytes)" \